youyanggu/covid19_projections/about.md

 ### Mobility Data

-On April 17, IHME stated that they have new [cell phone data](http://www.healthdata.org/covid/updates) which indicated that people are properly social distancing.
+On April 17, IHME stated that they have new cell phone mobility data which indicated that people are properly social distancing.
 As a result, IHME lowered their projections from 68k deaths to 60k deaths by August.
 But their critical flaw is that they assume a linear relationship between lower mobility and lower infection - this is not the case.

 Most transmissions do not happen with strangers, but rather close contacts.
 Even if you reduce your mobility by 90%, you do not reduce your transmission by 90%.
 The data from Italy shows that it only reduces by around 60%.
 That's the difference between 20k and 40k+ deaths.
 IHME is likely making the wrong assumption that a 90% reduction in mobility will decrease transmission by 90%.